Zhou Enlai: KMT response to Zhou's intelligence work

 The night before he was scheduled to leave Shanghai in June 1931, Xiang Zhongfa, who was one of Zhou's most senior agents, decided to spend the night in a hotel with his mistress, ignoring Zhou's warnings about the danger.
 In the morning, a KMT informant who had been trailing Xiang spotted him as he was leaving the hotel.
 Xiang was immediately arrested and imprisoned within the French Concession.
 Zhou attempted to prevent Xiang's expected extradition to KMT-controlled China by having his agents bribe the chief of police in the French Concession, but the KMT authorities appealed directly to the authorities of the French Concession, ensuring that the chief of police could not intervene.
 Zhou's hopes that Xiang would be transferred to Nanjing, giving him an opportunity to kidnap Xiang, also came to naught.
 The French agreed to transfer Xiang to the Shanghai Garrison Headquarters, under the command of General Xiong Shihui, who subjected Xiang to relentless torture and interrogation.
 Once he became convinced that Xiang had given his torturers all the information that they requested, Chiang Kai-shek ordered Xiang to be executed.

 Zhou Enlai later succeeded in secretly purchasing a copy of Xiang's interrogation records.
 The records showed that Xiang had disclosed everything to the KMT authorities before his execution, including the location of Zhou's residence.
-Another round of arrests and executions followed Xiang's capture, but Zhou and his wife were able to escape capture because they had abandoned their apartment on the morning of Xiang's arrest.
+Another round of arrests and executions followed Xiang's capture, but Zhou and his wife escaped capture because they had abandoned their apartment on the morning of Xiang's arrest.
 After establishing a new Politburo Standing Committee in Shanghai, Zhou and his wife relocated to the Communist base in Jiangxi near the end of 1931.
 By the time Zhou left Shanghai, he was one of the most wanted men in China.